Seed security: Emergency seed aid

 Today, seeds represent a significant portion of humanitarian aid provided in emergency contexts.
 In addition to food aid, emergency seed aid helps restore the livelihoods of populations affected by disasters or conflicts and supports the recovery of agricultural systems in affected areas.

 To effectively intervene in fragile states, donors, humanitarian agencies, and other stakeholders strive to assess seed systems holistically.
 Emergency seed aid relies on a structured evaluation method known as the Seed Systems Security Assessment (SSSA), developed by experts to ensure a comprehensive understanding of seed system vulnerabilities and needs,.

 Moreover, decades of practical experience with seed security interventions have led to the emergence of Ten Guiding Principles for Good Seed Aid.
 These principles shape best practices across diverse contexts, providing essential guidance from assessment to implementation and evaluation to ensure interventions are both effective and contextually appropriate.

 Ideally, seed aid should be gender-responsive and involve agricultural communities in decision-making.
 The needs and preferences of individuals, as well as barriers to market access, are carefully analyzed to design appropriate interventions.
 Farmers should have the freedom to choose between local or modern varieties, including indigenous, intermediate, and commercial crops.

+According to Hodgkin et al. in a journal about agroecosystems, another important consideration for farmers during emergencies is being able to acquire seeds that will still be able to grow and thrive in the unique soil composition and climate of the region.
+This means that where seeds come from is important, so during emergencies such as droughts or floods, “farmers will travel to other villages with similar environmental conditions to exchange or buy seed."
+According to Samberg at al. farmers look at many attributes of seeds that would lessen chances of seed emergencies such as “yield in low-fertility conditions, resistance to pests and disease, inter annual stability of production,” and more.
+Therefore, the local market is an important source of seed, and farmers in remote areas who do not have access to nearby markets are more susceptible to seed insecurity, especially in emergency situations.